 Persons admitted as Members who are Lloyd's Managing Agents may be admitted "in respect of" one or more Lloyd's syndicates.
 A Lloyd's Managing Agent shall be the Member in its own right, but shall account to each such Lloyd's syndicate for any monetary amount it receives or is required to pay in relation to such managed syndicate's underwriting by reason of its membership of Pool Re.
 Pool Re:

-shall have no obligation to any person on whose behalf such Member acts as agent, or responsibility for ensuring that such Member accounts to any such person in relation to any right or benefit it receives or amount it I liable to pay in its capacity as Member; and
+shall have no obligation to any person on whose behalf such Member acts as agent, or responsibility for ensuring that such Member accounts to any such person in relation to any right or benefit it receives or amount it is liable to pay in its capacity as Member; and

 shall be under no duty to enquire as to the due authority and appointment of a registered Lloyd's Managing Agent.